YatFungLoo/ios-development/README.md

 ## `@State` and `@Binding` (only works for value type, e.g. structures and enumerations)

 `@State` defines source of truth, meaning this is where the data is from, all other view using this data will reference the source of truth to get the data.
-Good practics to add `private` so the data can only be mutated within the view.
+Good practice to add `private` so the data can only be mutated within the view.
 `@Binding` defines a mutable value that pass down from parent function's variable with `@State` binding.

 Use a .constant binding to create an immutable value when using live\_preview